-This manual contains the instructions you will need to operate and maintain your model so that you can enjoy it for years to come.
-We want you to feel confident that you own one of the best performing models in the market and that it is backed by a team of professionals who aim to provide the highest level of factory support possible.
-Traxxas models are about experiencing total performance and satisfaction, not just with your model, but also with the company that stands behind it.
+T-Maxx 3.3 is made to be a complete package that starts with the highest level of engineering and is equipped stock with the most powerful Ready-To-Race[®] engine available.
+We want you to feel confident that you own the best-performing truck in the market and that it is backed by a team of professionals who aim to provide the highest level of factory support possible.
+T-Maxx 3.3 is about experiencing total performance and satisfaction, not just with your truck, but also with the company that stands behind it.